- African-American, Haley Taylor Schlitz, has made history as the youngest Black person ever to graduate law school in the United States of America

 Haley has quite a tall list of accomplishments, including serving as a delegate to the Democratic National Convention aged 17.

-Now, she serves as a mentor in the Young Scholar Program, where she mentors young Black girls and helps develop their leadership skills.
+Now, she is a mentor in the Young Scholar Program, where she mentors young Black girls and helps develop their leadership skills.

 According to Black Woman, she is also a recurring opinion columnist for Blavity and Blavity U.